sumansourav/EventIntelligence/README.md

+TODO: This is not the full project but only a module related to Event Intelligence.
+The project data visualization and insights link will be updated soon.

 # EventIntelligence
 This repository has a script to quickly extract event intelligence from a given location in a time frame.